BlasBenito/myWebsite/content/post/02_parallelizing_loops_with_r/index.markdown

 &nbsp;

-## A few things to take in mind
+## A few things to keep in mind

 As I have shown in this post, using parallelized `foreach` loops can accelerate long computing processes, even when some functions have the ability to run in parallel on their own.
-However, there are things to take in mind, that might vary depending on whether we are executing the parallelized task on a single computer or on a small cluster.
+However, there are things to keep in mind, that might vary depending on whether we are executing the parallelized task on a single computer or on a small cluster.

 In a single computer, the communication between workers and the director is usually pretty fast, so there are no obvious bottlenecks to take into account here.
 The only limitation that might arise comes from the availability of RAM memory.
 For example, if a computer has 8 cores and 8GB of RAM, less than 1GB of RAM will be available for each worker.
 So, if you need to repeat a process that consumes a significant amount of RAM, the ideal number of cores running in parallel might be lower than the total number of cores available in your system.
 Don't be greedy, and try to understand the capabilities of your machine while designing a parallelized task.